-!aa(data)(code) if the command is valid. ?aa(cr) if an invalid operation was entered.
+Response !aa(data)(code) if the command is valid.

-communication error or if the address does not exist. ! delimiter indicating a valid command was received.
+communication error or if the address does not exist. ! delimiter indicating a valid command was received. ? delimiter indicating the command was invalid.

 (code) is the range code read.
 Refer to the tables below to